 The Board of Directors (the “Board”) of NIKE, Inc. (the “Company”) has adopted the

-following Corporate Governance Guidelines (the “Guidelines”) to assist the
+Guidelines (the “Guidelines”) to assist the Board in the exercise of its

-Board in the exercise of its responsibilities.
-These Guidelines reflect the Board’s
+responsibilities.
+These Guidelines reflect the

-at the Board and senior management level, with a view to enhancing long-term
+both at the Board and senior management

-sustainability, human rights, global community and social impact, and diversity,
+global community and social impact,

-Corporate Responsibility, Sustainability & Governance Committee and the Board,
+Sustainability & Governance Committee and the Board, and are subject to

-and are subject to modification from time to time by the Board.
-Waivers of
+modification from time to time by the Board.

-& Governance Committee or the Board.
+Sustainability & Governance Committee or

 THE BOARD